Md-Solaiman-Ovi/ten-minute-school-ielts-course/README.md

 - **Exclusive Features Section**: Highlights unique benefits of the course.
 - **Media Gallery**: Shows images and videos related to the course.
 - **Responsive Design**: Optimized for mobile, tablet, and desktop.
-- **Fast & Optimized**: Built with Next.js for better SEO and performance.

 ---